-The Last of the Mohicans by James Fennimore Cooper Deep in the forests of upper New York State, the brave woodsman Hawkeye (Natty Bumppo) and his loyal Mohican friends Chingachgook and Uncas become embroiled in the bloody battles of the French and Indian War.
-The abduction of the beautiful Munro sisters by hostile savages, the treachery of the renegade brave Magua, the ambush of innocent settlers, and the thrilling events that lead to the final tragic confrontation between rival war parties create an unforgettable, spine-tingling picture of life on the frontier.
+The Last of the Mohicans by James Fennimore Cooper Deep in the forests of upper New York State, the woodsman Hawkeye and his loyal Mohican friends Chingachgook and Uncas become embroiled in the bloody battles of the French and Indian War.
+The abduction of the beautiful Munro sisters, the treachery of the renegade Magua, the ambush of innocent settlers, and the events that lead to the final tragic confrontation create an unforgettable picture of life on the frontier.
 (930L)